 Section 10 details the specific authorisations and purposes for which tenure may be granted in accordance with the community land categories for Belmore Park.
-The purposes for which tenure may be granted are consistent with existing uses and will enable the social, intellectual, spiritual and physical enrichment of residents, workers, and visitors to the City of Sydney area.
+The purposes for which tenure may be granted are consistent with

 The following outlines general authorisations applicable under this PoM and an indication of the criteria in which specific activities are to be assessed by the City of Sydney.